 Multnomah County Budget Process

 The Budget Committee will hold a series of department budget worksessions to review budget proposals.
 Also during this time, the County Commissioners host three public hearings that allow the community to deliberate and provide public comment on the budget.
-Three virtual public hearings are scheduled for - May 18th, May 25th, June 1st.
+(More information to come on the upcoming public hearing dates and locations.)
 A calendar of the Budget Worksessions is available on the Budget Office website.

 Additional Opportunities to Provide Public Comment

 The Tax Supervising and Conservation Commission (TSCC) holds a hearing on the County budget, and community members can also provide public comment.
 At this hearing, you would primarily be speaking to the TSCC board, not the Board of County Commissioners.
 The TSCC hearing is scheduled for May 31st at 9am.
 Information on how to participate and sign-up for public comment at the TSCC hearing can be found on the TSCC website in addition to the Multnomah County Board Meeting website.

 After the budget worksessions and public hearings have concluded, the Multnomah County Board of Commissioners consider the adoption of the budget at a public hearing held during its regular board meeting in June of each year.
 This year the FY 2024 Budget adoption is scheduled for June 8th, 2023.

 How to Participate in the Multnomah County Budget process:

 Public feedback and community participation are very important in establishing budgets.
 The Multnomah County Board of Commissioners will hold three public hearings on the FY 2024 budget to provide stakeholders multiple opportunities to officially comment on the operating and capital budgets.
 More information will be provided soon detailing the dates and location.
 Information on how to attend a public hearing and sign-up for public input and feedback will be made available closer to the date.